3scale/apisonator/README.md

 We recommend editing code and committing locally, and executing tests within the container, since the container won't have your own tools and configurations.

-### On local (unsupported)
+### On local machine (unsupported)

 This is **unsupported** and **strongly discouraged** because it is the source of a lot of headaches and potential problems and introduces the need for us to document dependencies and config files here that are very likely to be outdated and incomplete.
-Don't even consider wasting anyone's time asking for help with this.
+This is the current method available for people without access to the private container image.

-*You are basically on your own here*.
+Bear in mind that we can only provide best effort support for this.

 1. Install Redis v2.8.19 (or install it elsewhere).
 2. Run `bundle install`.